NREL/pvdaq_access/README.md

 # pvdaq_access
-A program to facilitate the download of a system's data from the OEDI website for public NREL PVDAQ Data.</br>
 Detailed documentaion is found in [pvdaq_access Pages][3]
 ## Overview
 Data from public PV Sites is available through the [OEDI Data Lake][1].
 This data is refreshed monthly where possible, and is stored in daily CSV or Parquet files for each system.
 This softeware module will allow a user to downlaod all the data to their local system from the OEDI Data Lake.